dparksports/multiviewgeometry/README.md

 ## What is it?

-- This library implements the traditional Computer Vision algorithms for machine vision.
+- This library implements the multivew geometry algorithms for machine vision.
 - Used in autonomous driving platform or autonomous robots including autonomous drones, rovers and submarines.

 ## What does it do?